 The commission shall appoint a Board of Ethics ("Board") to ensure proper and consistent implementation of this Code.
 The Board is an investigative agency charged with intake, screening, and investigation of complaints, and providing recommendations for corrective action to the commission for consideration.
 In performing its duties, the Board and its members shall uphold port values and follow the principles contained in this code.
-It is the intention of the port to encourage reporting of ethics violations to the Board by protecting complainant confidentiality to the extent permitted by this Code and the law.The commission's chief of staff; the commission's legal counsel, and the port's general counsel shall serve as resources, as needed, to carry out tasks on behalf of the Board to assist with the process provided for in this Code.
+It is the intention of the port to encourage reporting of ethics violations to the Board by protecting complainant confidentiality to the extent permitted by this Code and the law.
+The commission's chief of staff; the commission's legal counsel, and the port's general counsel shall serve as resources, as needed, to carry out tasks on behalf of the Board to assist with the process provided for in this Code.
 The port shall provide sufficient investigative and administrative support to enable the Board to reasonably carry out its duties hereunder.

-- B. Complaints, Intake and Notice. - 1.
+B. Complaints, Intake and Notice.

 Filing of Complaints.
-Any person, including without limitation commissioners, port employees, and members of the public, may submit a written complaint alleging a violation of the Code to the Board through a form established by the commission clerk's office, specifying one or more alleged violations by a commissioner of this Code.
-Every complaint must include the complainant's correct name, an email address, or address at which mail can be delivered to the complainant and a daytime telephone number.
+Any person, including without limitation port commissioners, port employees, and members of the public, may submit a written complaint alleging a violation of the Code to the commission president, or in the event of an allegation involving the president to the vice president Board through a form established by the commission clerk's office, specifying one or more alleged violations by a commissioner of this Code.
+Complaints may also be submitted through the Port of Seattle Ethics and Compliance

+1. Hotline.
+Every complaint, except a complaint submitted through the Ethics and Compliance Hotline, must include the complainant's correct name, an email address, or address at which mail can be delivered to the complainant, and a daytime telephone number.
 Anyone submitting a complaint may be asked for additional information about the complaint by the Board and shall cooperate with the Board in providing pertinent information.
-Complainants may request confidentiality at the time they submit a complaint.
-Except when a public hearing or meeting occurs, to the extent permitted by law, the Board shall maintain requested confidentiality relating to a complaint or the substance of any investigation until the Board completes its review of the complaint and provides its report to the commission.
+The Board shall maintainComplainants may request confidentiality at the time they submit a complaint.
+Except when a public hearing or meeting occurs, to the extent permitted by law, the Board shall maintain requested confidentiality relating to a complaint or the substance of any investigation until the Board completes its review of the complaint and provides its report to the Commission.commission.
 In the alternative, employees may submit written, telephonic or in-person complaints directly to the human resources director or designee and/or the office of workplace responsibility.
 The human resources director or designee and/or the office of workplace responsibility will immediately inform port general counsel who shall inform the Board that a complaint was received.